shageenthsandrakumar/Project-Euler/problem_021/README.md

   - $(5020, 5564)$ → sum: $10584$
   - $(6232, 6368)$ → sum: $12600$
   - **Total:** $504 + 2394 + 5544 + 10584 + 12600 = 31626$
-- **Solution 2** is the more elegant approach, using Python's built-in memoization and a clean inequality check.
+- **Solution 2** is the more elegant approach, handling edge cases within the main loop using a clean dual-condition structure.
-- **Solution 1** provides more explicit control over pair tracking and may be easier to understand for those unfamiliar with decorators.
+- **Solution 1** provides more explicit control with a separate loop for edge cases, which may be easier to understand and modify.
+- Both solutions correctly handle the important edge case of **cross-threshold pairs** where one amicable number is below 10,000 but its partner is above.
+This ensures completeness.
 - The wheel factorization optimization (checking only $6k \pm 1$ candidates) provides significant speedup over naive trial division.
 - Both solutions correctly handle the edge case of $n = 0$ by returning `float('inf')`, though this doesn't affect the problem since we only check $n \geq 1$.
-- The inequality optimization ($d(a) < a$) is mathematically elegant: it ensures each pair is counted exactly once by deferring the check until we reach the larger element, at which point the smaller element's value is guaranteed to be cached.
+- The inequality optimization ($d(a) < a$) in Solution 2 is mathematically elegant: it ensures each in-range pair is counted exactly once by deferring the check until we reach the larger element, at which point the smaller element's value is guaranteed to be cached.
 - Perfect numbers (where $d(n) = n$) are automatically excluded by the condition $a \neq b$ (or `d_value` $\neq a$).
+- The boolean multiplication trick `int(condition)` used in both solutions is a compact way to conditionally add values without explicit nested if statements.
-- The problem demonstrates the power of combining efficient algorithms (wheel factorization), mathematical properties (multiplicativity of $\sigma$), and programming techniques (memoization, dictionary lookups) to solve number theory problems efficiently.
+- The problem demonstrates the power of combining efficient algorithms (wheel factorization), mathematical properties (multiplicativity of $\sigma$), and programming techniques (memoization, dictionary lookups, conditional logic) to solve number theory problems efficiently and correctly.